richard-to/richard-to.github.io/programming/_posts/2014-08-28-project-wonderchicken-part-3.md

 What I wanted to do was trigger an event using the EventEmitter API in node, similar to how change events and Store objects work.
 This meant a lot of boilerplate code to pass into the router module and needing to deal with slightly different APIs.

-With the router module, routes and handlers are declared like this:

 **Ex 5.
 Simple example of how to pass URL variable into handler function**

 {% highlight javascript linenos %}